makscap/Inforce-frontend-task/README.md

 In the project directory, you can run:

 ### `npm start`
 !!
-This project uses heroku database! https://product-shop-api.herokuapp.com/product !!
-If you want to use localhost then you must change https://product-shop-api.herokuapp.com/product to https://localhost:8000/product
+This project uses heroku database! https://product-shop-api.herokuapp.com/product <br />
+!!
+If you want to use localhost then you must change https://product-shop-api.herokuapp.com/product to https://localhost:8000/product <br />

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.